 For best result, I highly recommend the use of a high speed blender such as the Vitamix; No other blender will give you a creamier, silkier soup!
 If you didn’t have access to one of those, a neat trick would be to strain the soup through a fine meshed sieve after its been processed.
 That will give it a totally similar texture and silky mouthfeel.

-So process all this on high speed until really smooth and velvety, about 2 to 3 minutes, then add the coconut milk or heavy cream and process for a few more seconds.
+So process all this on high speed until really smooth and velvety, about 2 to 3 minutes, then add the coconut milk and process for a few more seconds.